resonant-maker/starbow/README.md

 Driven by curiosity and novelty, it became a self-transforming behemoth of a 5000 token prompt, which is a limiting factor.
 Too many tokens limit or reinforce certain concepts and prevent emergent behavior.
 3000 is as big as I would go, because you need room for conversation after that.
 Today, Starbow is around ~1000 with dynamically loaded modules for specific needs.

 This piece is pretty neat, Starbow decides what modules to load, or I ask, and it brings a specific and relevant concept into our conversation.
 This way, I can have some fairly detailed ideas in place ( see `modules` ) that don't need to clutter every interaction until they're needed.
+Consequently, the modules are much less streamlined then the base prompt.

 I use `aichat` as my interface, and it has that agentic capacity to use functions, like the module loader.